Revisiting Q-ball Interactions with Matters: Matching Conditions of Wave-functions

 In a similar way, the matching conditions for the gluino wave function at left boundary are rewritten in the time-independent form as follows.

 By removing the spinors of gluino, $G_B$ and $G_C$, we find the relations between the spinors $D^\pm$ and $F^\mp$ as follows.

 We replace $D^\pm$ in the matching conditions for quark wave functions with $F^\pm$.
 Considering the matching conditions for $C_\pm$, we give the constant spinors $F^\pm$ in terms of $C_\pm$.
-All the time-dependent factor is $e^{-i (E-\omega) t}$ thanks to our momentum assignment and helicity, and hence the system of equations is closed.
+All the time and $x$-dependent factor are the same thanks to our momentum assignment and helicity [see \cref{eq:p_assign1,eq:p_assign2}], and hence the system of equations is closed.

 We define the spinors for the transmitted quarks projected onto the $z$-axis (spinors with bars) as follows.

 Due to the projections, $\overline C_\pm$ satisfy $(\mathbbm{1}\pm\sigma^3) \overline C_\mp = 0$ and $(\mathbbm{1}\pm\sigma^3) \overline C_\pm = 2 \overline C_\pm$.
 We multiply $(\mathbbm{1} \pm i \sigma^3)$ to make the $F^+$ terms proportional to $\mathbbm{1}$. $F^\pm$ are given as a function of $\overline C_\pm$ as follows.